 The castle is a classic example of a castle built on a natural feature, giving it a strategic advantage because of its overview of the surrounding terrain – recreating an actual eagle’s nest.
 This allowed the Walzin Castle, built in the 11th century – to be built as a residence and less as a pure fortress.

-The renovations started when Baron Alfred Brugmann bought the ruins in 1850.
+The renovations of the castle started when Baron Alfred Brugmann bought the ruins in 1850.
 In 1881 these renovations were finished by the Spanish-Flemish architect Émile Janlet.
 Unfortunately, we have to consult paintings and drawings to know what the castle looked like at the time, because in 1930, Baron Frédéric Brugmann started a new round of renovations.
 These new renovations were led by architect Octave Flanneau, after which Walzin Castle got its current, well-known appearance in 1932.

 Something also worth mentioning is that the gardens of the castle were designed by architect Louis Julien Breydel, who is known for his works at the Botanical Garden in Brussels.

-Kay facts about Walzin Castle
+Key facts about Walzin Castle

 The road signs and the local population will refer to Château de Walzin because it is located in Dinant, the French-speaking part of Belgium.

-Key facts | |
+Key factsKey facts

-Names | Château de Walzin, Kasteel van Walzin, and Walzin Castle |
+NamesChâteau de Walzin, Kasteel van Walzin, and Walzin Castle

-GPS coordinates | 50° 14′ NB, 4° 56′ OL |
+GPS coordinates50° 14′ NB, 4° 56′ OL

-How to reach Walzin Castle in 2021
+How to reach Walzin Castle in 2024

 The castle is best accessible by car, although the castle is surrounded by agricultural fields, forests, and nature.
 Just make sure you don’t park too close to the castle during the winter because it can get quite muddy, and you probably wouldn’t want to get stuck there.

-By car | The castle is fairly accessible by car and has a small parking lot next to the castle and the river. |
+By carThe castle is relatively accessible by car and has a small parking lot next to the castle and the river, at the end of Rue du Barrage.

-By Bus | From Dinant center, you can take TEC Bus 67/1, which will bring you to the neighborhood of the castle – make sure to get off at the Drehance Ferme Piret stop, which should be a 12-minute drive.
-From here, it is a 3.5 km hike to the castle. |
+By BusFrom Dinant center, you can take TEC Bus 67/1, which will bring you to the neighborhood of the castle – make sure to get off at the Drehance Ferme Piret stop, which should be a 12-minute drive.
+From here, it is a 3.5 km hike to the castle.

 When to visit Walzin Castle